8 things to consider when engaging a mobile security service

 Whether you own commercial property or are responsible for community security, you should consider the benefits of a mobile security patrol.
 When you have large quantities of staff, customers or residents moving in and out of your space, it's critical that this is monitored to track suspicious behaviours and mitigate the risk of threats.

-Mobile security patrols provide businesses with a consistent physical security presence at sites.
-Mobile patrols can work as a visible presence and physical deterrent to intruders, but they can also ensure regular feedback and monitoring of your surroundings for potential or ongoing threats to your company or community.
+Mobile security patrols offer businesses a physical security presence at their sites.
+Mobile patrols can serve as a visible presence and physical deterrent to intruders, while also ensuring regular feedback and monitoring of your surroundings for potential or ongoing threats to your company or community.

 1. Selecting the right patrols